Top 10 Eco-Friendly Ways To Attract Birds To Your Garden

 Birds need a secure and comfortable place to rest and roost, especially during the night.
 Installing roosting poles or branches in your garden can provide birds with elevated perches where they can find rest and shelter.
 These poles can be as simple as dead tree branches securely planted in the ground or purpose-built structures with multiple branches.
 Place the poles in quiet areas of your garden, away from any potential disturbances.
 These man-made roosting sites mimic the natural roosting spots that birds would seek in their native habitats, providing them with a familiar and safe space to rest in your garden.

-See also DIY Eco-Friendly Fertilizers For Your Garden
+See also 7 Eco-Friendly Pest Control Techniques For Your Garden

 Provide Brush Piles for Cover